antw0n/universal-database-optimizer-evaluation/README.md

 # Evaluation

-This repository contains the components relevant to the installation, configuration, and execution of the Universal Database Optimizer (UDO) evaluation.
+This repository contains the components relevant to the installation, configuration, and execution of Universal Database Optimizer (UDO) evaluation.

 ## Description